How safe is Botswana?

 Surprisingly, there are very few snake problems in Botswana, normal common sense minimises contact with snakes (i.e. don’t go crawling through dense bushes!).
 Insect repellent is provided in all tents and safari vehicles.
 However, for your personal comfort, we recommend you bring some insect repellent of your own and take malarial prophylaxis (please consult your local travel medical specialist for the medication best suited to you).
 It is also a good idea to bring some sunscreen as even in the winter months the days are warm and clear and as you spend a large part of the day outside on activities, there is a risk of sunburn.

 What contact details should be left at my home/office?

-You should leave the contact details for the Ker & Downey Maun office in order that you can be contacted in the camps by radio from Maun in the case of an emergency.
+You should leave the contact details for the Ker & Downey Botswana Maun office in order that you can be contacted in the camps by radio from Maun in the case of an emergency.
 Our booking form asks for an emergency contact for your next of kin, in case we should need to send an urgent message through and please note that all Ker & Downey Botswana camps with the exception of the Footsteps Camp) have a satellite phone for use by guests in the case of emergency (charges apply).